rimelek/tutorial-docker-build/README.md

 Now you have the power to create your own image from scratch without a filesystem.
 This is not really useful, is it?

-Let's build our first go app which we can use in container.
+Let's build our first go app which we can use in a container.
 I installed go as a snap package:

 ```bash
 sudo snap install go --channel 1.17/stable --classic